heddn/fullnessofdays/sites/all/modules/contrib/redis/README.txt

 the it, it will just pass silently and work gracefully, but lock exclusive mutex is exposed to race conditions.

-Use Redis 2.1.0 or later if you can!
-I warned you.
+Please use Redis 2.4.0 or later if you can.
+I won't maintain any bug for Redis versions prior to 2.4.0.

+If you can't upgrade you Redis server, please use an older version of this module (prior to 7.x-2.6).

 Notes
 -----

-Both backends provide the exact same functionnalities.
+Both backends provide the exact same functionalities.
 The major difference is because PhpRedis uses a PHP extension, and not PHP code, it more performant.

 Difference is not that visible, it's really a few millisec on my testing box.